sharebrained/robotron-fpga/README.md

 The MC6809E breakout board has been fabricated, but has some design issues that need to be addressed.
 The primary issue is the lack of pull-up/-down resistors on key MC6809E signals, to keep the processor in a RESET state until the FPGA board is ready to work with the MC6809E.
+I also screwed up and put the NEXYS2 connector on the "bottom side" of the board.
+Smooth!

 Requirements
 ============

-* Digilent Nexys 2 Spartan-3E FPGA development board.
+* Digilent NEXYS2 Spartan-3E FPGA development board.

     This is the board I've done my development on, and is a good choice because it has plenty of inputs, a VGA output connector, many switches